History of Siberia: Mongol conquest of Southern and Western Siberia

 The Mongols had long maintained relations with the people of the Siberian forest (taiga).
 They called them oin irged ("people of the forest").
 Many of them, such as the Barga and Uriankhai, were little different from the Mongols.
 While the tribes around Lake Baikal were Mongol-speaking, those to the west spoke Turkic, Samoyedic, or Yeniseian languages.

 By 1206, Genghis Khan had united all Mongol and Turkic tribes on the Mongolian Plateau and southern Siberia.
-In 1207 his eldest son Jochi subjugated the Siberian forest people, the Uriankhai, the Oirats, Barga, Khakas, Buryats, Tuvans, Khori-Tumed, and Kyrgyz.
+In 1207, he sent his eldest son Jochi to conquer the Siberian "Forest People", namely the Uriankhai, the Oirats, the Barga, the Khakas, the Buryats, the Tuvans, the Khori-Tumed, Ursut, Qabqanas, Tubas, Kem-Kemjuit, the Yenisei Kyrgyz Khaganate, and others.
 He then organized the Siberians into three tumens.
 Genghis Khan gave the Telengit and Tolos along the Irtysh River to an old companion, Qorchi.
-While the Barga, Tumed, Buriats, Khori, Keshmiti, and Bashkirs were organized in separate thousands, the Telengit, Tolos, Oirats and Yenisei Kirghiz were numbered as tumens.
+While the Barga, Tumed, Buriats, Khori, Keshmiti, and Bashkirs were organized in separate thousands, the Telengit, Tolos, Oirats, and Yenisei Kirghiz were numbered as tumens.
 Genghis created a settlement of ethnic Han craftsmen and farmers at Kem-kemchik after the first phase of the Mongol conquest of the Jin dynasty.
-The Great Khans favored gyrfalcons, furs, women and Kyrgyz horses for tribute.
+The Great Khans favored gyrfalcons, furs, women, and Kyrgyz horses for tribute.

 Western Siberia came under the Golden Horde.
 The descendants of Orda Khan, the eldest son of Jochi, directly ruled the area.
 In the swamps of western Siberia, dog sled Yam stations were set up to facilitate collection of tribute.

 In 1270, Kublai Khan sent an ethnic Han official, with a new batch of settlers, to serve as the judge of the Kyrgyz and Tuvan basin areas (益蘭州 and 謙州). Ögedei's grandson Kaidu occupied portions of Central Siberia from 1275 on.
 The Yuan dynasty army under Kublai's Kipchak general Tutugh reoccupied the Kyrgyz lands in 1293.
 From then on the Yuan dynasty controlled large portions of Central and Eastern Siberia.

 The Yenisei area had a community of weavers of ethnic Han origin.
 Samarkand and Outer Mongolia both had artisans of Han origin.

 Novgorod and Muscovy

 As early as the 11th century, the Novgorodians had occasionally penetrated into Siberia.
-In the 14th century the Novgorodians explored the Kara Sea and the West Siberian river Ob (1364).
+In the 14th century, the Novgorodians explored the Kara Sea and the West Siberian river Ob (1364).
 After the fall of the Novgorod Republic its communications between Northern Russia and Siberia were inherited by the Grand Duchy of Moscow.
-On May 9, 1483, the Moscow troops of Princes Feodor Kurbski-Cherny and Ivan Saltyk-Travin moved to West Siberia.
-The troops moved on the rivers Tavda, Tura, Irtysh, up to the River Ob.
-In 1499 Muscovites and Novgorodians skied to West Siberia, up to the river Ob, and conquered some local tribes.
+On 9 May 1483, the Moscow troops of Princes Feodor Kurbski-Cherny and Ivan Saltyk-Travin moved to West Siberia.
+The troops moved on the rivers Tavda, Tura, Irtysh, up to the river Ob.
+In 1499, Muscovites and Novgorodians skied to West Siberia, up to the river Ob, and conquered some local tribes.